 Summary: 5 Steps to Transformation

-Our Father’s loving transformation begins as we surrender to intimate relationship and communication with Him and pray in our home for our family and neighbourhood.
+Our Father’s loving transformation begins as we surrender to intimate relationship and communication with Him and pray according to God’s will in our home as his 2 or 3 as His ecclesia in our family household.

-Our maturity and accountability grow as we equip and release our local church congregations in prayer and evangelism for the salvation of people within the reach of the church members.
+Our maturity and accountability grow as we meet as 2 or 3 or more in agreement and are equipped to pray and serve as Jesus’ ecclesia in our local neighbourhood or sphere of influence (at work or school or socially) for the salvation of people within the reach of the church members.

-Jesus’ transforming power impacts our community when the many congregations and ministries of the ‘one’ local church stand together regularly, in our authority as God’s Ecclesia to pray and serve in unity for His kingdom to come in our town or local city.
-God’s Ecclesia in a community include people from multiple local congregations, ethnic groups and spheres of society, working together as apostolic teams to serve their community under the Holy Spirit’s leading.
-Kingdom order flows when God’s appointed elders in each community, work together to discern and implement His will.
-Community elders include long term faithful pastors, intercessors, government and workplace leaders.
+Jesus’ transforming power impacts our community when we are Jesus’ ‘one’ local church standing together in our authority as God’s ecclesia to pray and serve in unity for His kingdom to come in our town or local municipality, city, state or nation.
+God’s ecclesia in a community include people representing the richness of diversity -multiple local congregations, ethnic groups and spheres of society, working together to discern God’s strategy and pray accordingly and serve our community under the Holy Spirit’s leading.
+Kingdom order flows when God’s appointed ecclesia in each community, work together to discern and implement His will.
+Community ecclesia include long term faithful spiritual elders, intercessors, government and workplace leaders.

 Step 4: Then God will demolish evil strongholds in your region.

-When we, as God’s Ecclesia repent of our sin and represent God’s righteousness in our homes, local congregations and local region, the evil powers that hold the region in bondage lose their legal right to remain.
-Community elders and each of us have specific parts to fulfil so we can together align with our Father’s will and timing to demolish evil strongholds evil and release the Kingdom of Heaven on Earth.
+When we, as God’s ecclesia repent of our sin and represent God’s righteousness in our homes, local neighbourhoods and local region, the evil powers that hold the region in bondage lose their legal right to remain.
+We each have specific parts to fulfil as we can together to align with our Father’s will and timing to demolish evil strongholds evil and release the Kingdom of Heaven on Earth.

 Step 5: Then you will see God’s transformation of your community.
-Transformation can be measured by how many are receiving Jesus as their Saviour and by measures of the social transformation of your local community.
+Transformation can be first seen as many receive Jesus as their Saviour and become His disciples, and then by measurable social transformation of local community.
 Once the barriers and blindfolds are removed from the people and the social structures, it is much easier for the love of God and the gospel of the kingdom to be shared by us and received by the people in our regions, and for kingdom life to flourish abundantly on earth as in heaven.

 These 5 prayerful steps are based on liberating definitions brought by Samuel Hofmann, from the International Prayer Council.
 God has used Samuel’s prayer, with elders in their regions, to bring peace and salvation in the darkest war torn Islamic, Hindu, Buddhist places of the world.
 I first met Samuel in 2015 in his home base at the Jesus House in Herrnhut, Germany.
 This is where the Moravians prayed 24/7 for 100 years from 1727 and from where they brought the gospel to the world.
 Sam will be back in Australia later in 2018 and could meet with those who are implementing this.